BabySloth/Minesweeper/README.md

 # Minesweeper
-Minesweeper created in JavaFX with Java 8.
+Minesweeper created with Open JavaFX with Java 11.

 # How to run
 1. Download the repository.